rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 modern versus legacy but in a different way.
 But sometimes when you need that hotfix to be compliant on January 1st, you eat up an extra 8K or something.

+**Rebecca**: This is a Batman break.

+---

-**Rebecca**: This is a Batman break**: I want to pause here to thank Sauce Labs again for their support of the show.
+**Rebecca**: I want to pause here to thank Sauce Labs again for their support of the show.
 They brought front end ops to the forefront with the [Front End Ops Conference](http://www.feopsconf.com/) in 2014 and they continue to make it possible for us to have insight into how our applications work—or, you know, don’t work—across way more browsers and operating systems than you ever want to be responsible for maintaining yourself.
-If you haven’t checked them out, head over to [ttlpodcast.com](http://ttlpodcast.com) for a promo code and then **go visit them at [SauceLabs.com](https://saucelabs.com)**: This is probably more applicable for the dashboard, but maybe also for
+If you haven’t checked them out, head over to [ttlpodcast.com](http://ttlpodcast.com) for a promo code and then go visit them at [SauceLabs.com](https://saucelabs.com).

+---

-Stripe JS, but what do you do at Stripe for knowing how your application is doing, especially the client-side app?
+**Rebecca**: This is probably more applicable for the dashboard, but maybe also for Stripe JS, but what do you do at Stripe for knowing how your application is doing, especially the client-side app?